biril/backbone-faux-server/README.md

 updating or deleting this Model.
 The same applies to reading Collections: Whenever a Collection is read, its URL (and the 'read' method) will be tested against defined routes in order to find a handler for reading it.
-When a match for the `<model-URL, sync-method>` pair is not found among defined routes, the native sync is invoked (this behaviour may be overriden - see `fauxServer.setDefaultHandler`).
+When a match for the `<model-URL, sync-method>` pair is not found among defined routes, the native sync is invoked (this behaviour may be overridden - see `fauxServer.setDefaultHandler`).
 Later routes take precedence over earlier routes so in configurations where multiple routes match, the one most recently defined will be used.